jakehadar/bikeshare-json-api/README.md

 Usage
 -----
-Once bikeshare is installed, start the flask app by running `flask run` from from command line.
+Once bikeshare-json-api is installed, start the flask app by running `flask run` from from command line.

 ``` {.sourceCode .bash}
  $ flask run